eMetaboHUB/Forum-DiseasesChem/README.md

 exit;
 ```

-- 4) You can now shutdown the triplestore with `w_virtuoso.sh -c stop`
+- 4) You can now shutdown the triplestore with `workflow/w_virtuoso.sh -d /path/to/virtuoso/dir -s share -c stop`

-When the triplestore will be restart to compute other association there should be no roll forward.
+When the triplestore is restarted to compute other associations, there should be no roll forward.

 ##### 3.3.1 - Compute PubChem compounds - MeSH associations